nabai-max/nabai-max/README.md

 **Research Experience**

-- Conducted market basket analysis for the **Pennsylvania Liquor Control Board**, boosting revenue and refining marketing strategies through advanced analytics
+- Conducted market basket analysis for the **Pennsylvania Liquor Control Board**, boosting revenue and refining marketing strategies through advanced analytics and machine learning.

 **Business Intelligence**

-- Pioneered the integration of marketing mix models at **INITIATIVE**, enhancing marketing strategies for 10+ client product lines
+- Pioneered the integration of **Marketing Mix Models** at **INITIATIVE**, enhancing marketing strategies for 10+ client product lines

 My dissertation represents a pivotal journey into combining the realms of marketing and AI to not only predict consumer behavior more accurately but also to create more personalized and effective marketing strategies.